 GUIDELINES & TIMELINE

-- Please review the guidelines available in the Access, Inclusion, and Diversity (AID) Roadmap when developing proposals.
+- Presenters are encouraged to review the guidelines available in the Access, Inclusion, Diversity, & Equity (AIDE) Roadmap when developing proposals.

 - All participants whose proposals are accepted for a session (chairs and panelists where applicable) are required to register for the Annual Conference by the early bird deadline and attend the Conference to present their scheduled session.